NativeScript/docs-v7/tutorial/ng-chapter-3.md

     <b>Exercise</b>: Create an account
 </h4>

 Because the `UserService` makes use of the `Http` service, your final step is registering the `Http` provider.
 Although you could do this in your `app.component.ts` file, this time you’re going to take a slightly different approach.
-Let’s make the change first and then discuss the why.
+Let’s make the change first and then discuss why.
 Open `app/app.module.ts` and replace its contents with the following code, which adds a new `NativeScriptHttpModule` to the list of `imports`.

 ``` TypeScript
 import { NgModule } from "@angular/core";